awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-troubleshooting.md

 **Solution**
 In either the Amazon EC2 console or the Amazon VPC console, choose the **Flow Logs** tab for the relevant resource\.
 For more information, see [Viewing Flow Logs](working-with-flow-logs.md#view-flow-logs)\.
 The flow logs table displays any errors in the **Status** column\.
 Alternatively, use the [describe\-flow\-logs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-flow-logs.html) command, and check the value that's returned in the `DeliverLogsErrorMessage` field\.
 One of the following errors may be displayed:
 + `Rate limited`: This error can occur if CloudWatch logs throttling has been applied — when the number of flow log records for a network interface is higher than the maximum number of records that can be published within a specific timeframe\.
 This error can also occur if you've reached the limit on the number of CloudWatch Logs log groups that you can create\.
 For more information, see [CloudWatch Limits](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_limits.html) in the *Amazon CloudWatch User Guide*\.
-+ `Access error`: This error can occur if the IAM role for your flow log does not have sufficient permissions to publish flow log records to the CloudWatch log group, the IAM role does not have a trust relationship with the flow logs service, or the trust relationship does not specify the flow logs service as the principal\.
++ `Access error`: This error can occur for one of the following reasons:
+  + The IAM role for your flow log does not have sufficient permissions to publish flow log records to the CloudWatch log group
+  + The IAM role does not have a trust relationship with the flow logs service
+  + The trust relationship does not specify the flow logs service as the principal

   For more information, see [IAM Roles for Publishing Flow Logs to CloudWatch Logs](flow-logs-cwl.md#flow-logs-iam)\.
 + `Unknown error`: An internal error has occurred in the flow logs service\.

-## Flow Log is Active, But No Flow Log Records or Log Group<a name="flow-logs-troubleshooting-no-log-group"></a>
+## Flow Log Is Active, But No Flow Log Records or Log Group<a name="flow-logs-troubleshooting-no-log-group"></a>

 **Problem**
 You've created a flow log, and the Amazon VPC or Amazon EC2 console displays the flow log as `Active`\.
 However, you cannot see any log streams in CloudWatch Logs or log files in your Amazon S3 bucket\.